-- Severability clause: States if some parts of the loan agreement are found to be illegal or otherwise unenforceable, the remaining provisions are still valid and enforceable.
+- Severability clause: States that if some parts of the loan agreement are found to be illegal or otherwise unenforceable, the remaining provisions are still valid and enforceable.

-- Entire agreement clause: States that the loan agreement presented is complete
+- Entire agreement clause: States that the loan agreement presented is complete.

 - Default provisions: Defines criteria that constitute a default event for borrowers.

 - Loan security: The collateral (some type of asset) pledged for a loan.